A63 road: Castle Street

 The A63 meets the A1079 (for central Hull) at a junction, beyond which the road is named Castle Street.
 The Castle Street section of the road (2011) had significant air pollution problems (NO_{2} levels), with over 55,000 vehicles per day, and had heavy congestion, having been at full capacity for around a decade; much of the traffic is heavy goods vehicles originating as a result of Ro-Ro activity at Hull Docks.
 The road section also was experiencing high accident levels, as well as forming a barrier to local north–south movement within the city centre.
 Improvement schemes for the road had been planned since the 1980s, but were subject to funding delays.

 Consultation on the design of a solution began 2009.
 Split level junctions including passing under or over the A63 were considered for the bottleneck at the Mytongate roundabout, with additional congestion easing measures, and pedestrian bridges.
 Other options included an extended viaduct and tunnel options – the consultation showed a preference for an underground solution.
 In March 2010 the Highways Agency established a preferred scheme – the A63 would be lowered 23 ft at the Mytongate bottleneck, and the north south connecting roads raised slightly (3.3 ft), creating a split level junction; additionally the eastbound carriageway would be widened, and pedestrian crossings created.
 If funded, construction was planned to begin in 2016 for completion in 2019.
 The cost has been estimated at between £150 and £200 million.
 In May 2012 the design and consultation work was initiated.
 In June 2013 the government announced the go ahead for a £160 million improvement to the road after 2015.

-From 2021, work began on Mytongate, and is predicted to be finished in 2025.
+Archaeological excavation ahead of construction began in October 2020 and uncovered traces of a medieval settlement and parts of the eighteenth-century New Gaol in a year-long dig.
+From 2021, work began on Mytongate.
+It was predicted to be finished in 2025, but in December 2024 a year-long delay was announced.
+The underpass was opened to traffic in late March 2026.
 A bridge called Murdoch's Connection was also constructed further east than the junction between the Princes Quay Shopping Centre and Hull Marina which allows for safe pedestrian crossing and fewer traffic lights, as well as greater connection between the main city centre area to the upmarket Humber Street area of the city centre.

+The construction site overlapped the historic Trinity cemetery and the work required exhumation and reburial of 9,500 bodies.
+The remains were reburied in a part of the burial ground not affected by the roadworks, which was reconsecrated by Eleanor Sanderson, the Bishop of Hull, in July 2026.